dgfitch/ld17/README.markdown

 20100424 17:32:33 - Man, this NOT turning out very object oriented.
 My lack of Java-touching is hurting.

+20100424 17:50:47 - Okay, gimp used to get nice flashlight blend.
+Too much time on making it look good, but it looks GOOD!
+Now for some object-izing, and then MOBS!

+20100424 17:59:28 - Arg, it helps if you put the new source files in src/.

+20100424 18:27:52 - OO working.

 ## TODO

 Possibly make heli shadow visible, with spinning neat blade alpha?
+Better player asset + possibly some animation, even though player is not usually visible

 ## Vim notes